 The IUSM uses a competency-based curriculum.
-Rapid identification of students with challenges in these competencies enables educators to quickly intervene to help these students meet the identified milestones for their successful completion of the selected competency.
+Early identification of students with challenges in the competencies enables educators to quickly intervene to help these students meet the identified milestones for the course or clerkship, and the institutional learning objectives (ILO).

-This policy is intended to recognize and identify “low level” concerns in a course/clerkship/elective and to facilitate the opportunity for additional coaching by the lead advisor before these behaviors lead to a significant impact on grades.
+This policy is intended to provide a method by which faculty can identify “low level” concerns in a course/clerkship/elective, and facilitate the opportunity for additional coaching by the lead advisor and/or competency director before these behaviors have a significant impact on performance outcomes.

 The goals of the policy are to:

-- Provide early notification of a potential issue to students to encourage early behavioral change.
+- Provide early notification of a potential issue to students to encourage timely change.

 - Decrease assignment of Isolated Deficiency and failing grades.

-- Provide a formal process for the course/clerkship/elective directors to identify “non-failing” behaviors or trends.
+- Provide a formal process for the course/clerkship/elective directors and other educators to identify “non-failing” behaviors or trends.

-When an Area of Concern is recognized by an educator, he/she should discuss his/her concerns with the student and may initiate an AOC within the school management system.
-This information is disseminated automatically to the assistant dean of academic advising and the Competency Committee.
-The assistant dean of academic advising contacts the student; the student’s lead advisor; the course/clerkship/elective director; and the regional campus associate dean and assign the AOC to a specific competency director.
+When an educator (faculty or staff) recognizes an AOC, he/she (or the appropriate course, clerkship or elective director) should discuss his/her concerns with the student, and may then elect to initiate an AOC within the school management system.
+The initiation of the AOC is communicated automatically to the assistant dean of academic advising.
+The assistant dean of academic advising contacts the student, the student’s lead advisor, the course/clerkship/elective director, and the regional campus associate dean, and assigns the AOC to a specific competency director.

-The competency director issues a Concern Intervention Plan Tracking Form to the lead advisor that contains the appropriate intervention from the online competency tool box.
-The lead advisor coaches the student through the interventions under the guidance of the specific competency director.
+The competency director issues a Concern Intervention Plan Tracking Form to the lead advisor that either contains the appropriate intervention, from the appropriate competency director’s toolbox or developed specifically for the student.
+The lead advisor coaches the student through the interventions under the guidance of the identified competency director.
+In some cases, the competency director may meet with the student and coach the student through the intervention, or may enlist the assistance of other appropriate faculty members.
 The intervention must be completed within 30 days.
-Once the lead advisor completes the AOC intervention plan form, the competency director notifies the faculty member who initiated the AOC, the regional campus associate dean and the assistant dean of advising that the intervention is completed.
-If the intervention plan is not successfully completed within 30 days, the student will be referred to the Competency Committee and possibly the Student Promotions Committee.
+Once the lead advisor completes the AOC Intervention Plan Form, the competency director notifies the faculty member who initiated the AOC, the regional campus associate dean and the assistant dean of advising that the intervention have been completed.
+If the intervention plan is not successfully completed within 30 days, the student will be referred to the Competency Committee and possibly the AOC Review Committee or SPC.

-- If a student has received three AOC notifications or two in the same competency, the student is referred to the Student Promotions Committee.
+- If a student has received three AOC notifications in different competencies, or two AOC notifications in the same competency.

 Approved by Curriculum Council Steering Committee 10/11/2016.